Skip Global navigation and goto content

 Biomedical Waste

-DOH-Charlotte has primary authority and responsibility for facilities in Charlotte County, Florida, that generate, transport, store, or treat biomedical waste through processes other than incineration.
-For more information, visit DOH-Charlotte's Biomedical Waste Program webpage.
+DOH-Charlotte has primary authority and responsibility for facilities within the county that generate, transport, store, or treat biomedical waste through processes other than incineration.

 Body Piercing

-Body piercing salons and temporary establishments in Charlotte County, Florida, must apply for a license and submit it to DOH-Charlotte.
-For more information, visit DOH-Charlotte's Body Piercing webpage.
+Body piercing salons and temporary establishments in Charlotte County must apply for a license.

 Drinking Water